ids-s1-21/project-The_Code_Ninjas/proposal/proposal.md

 pre-Covid then getting a percentage change, the assumption is that GDP will have decreased in most countries after Covid compared to the year before the pandemic.This will also use the gdp\_dollar variable.
-There will also be signficant variations in exchange rates after the pandemic also which will be analysed in the project.
+There will also be significant variations in exchange rates after the pandemic also which will be analysed in the project.